The Chocolate Touch: Summary

-John Midas is a young boy with an intense, but obsessive love of confectionery, especially chocolate.
-Dr. Cranium, the Midas' family doctor warns John that his health is poor, and until further notice, he is to eat only those foods that are conducive to a healthy body, much to the boy's disgruntlement.
-The doctor's orders are backed by John's folks, who dispose of their son's entire candy stash and have control over his spending money.
+John Midas is a young boy with an obsessive love of confectionery, especially chocolate.
+Dr. Cranium, the Midas' family doctor, warns John that his health is poor and that he is to eat only foods that are conducive to a healthy body, much to the boy's disgruntlement.
+The doctor's advice is backed by John's parents, who dispose of their son's candy and have control over his spending money.
 Angered at having his life micromanaged, John goes for a walk to clear his head.

 Whilst on his excursion he sees a coin on the ground.
 John rejoices over his good fortune; having found a way to clandestinely acquire some chocolate.
-However, when he studies the coin he sees it is engraved with the image of a fat boy and the letters JM, and dismisses it as a unknown token.
-Even so, John remarks the coin is unique as JM stands for John Midas, and decides to hang on to it.
-Also on his walk he comes across a candy store he has never seen before.
-Even more odd is that the store is run by a man whom John has never met before, but is friendly and refers to John by name and extols his chocolate as the finest ever.
+However, when he studies the coin he sees it is engraved with the image of a fat boy and the letters JM, dismissing it as an unknown token.
+Even so, John remarks the coin is unique as JM stands for his initials, deciding to hang on to it.
+He then comes across a candy store, run by a man whom John has never met before, but is friendly and refers to John by name and extols his chocolate as the finest ever.
 The confectioner offers John a box of his chocolates in exchange for the strange coin.
 That night before going to bed, John decides to have one final chocolate feast, only to be dismayed to find the box contains nothing save for an ordinary chocolate ball.
-Although it is only a small piece of chocolate, it is the most chocolatey chocolate he has ever tasted.
+Although it is only a small piece of chocolate, it is the best chocolate he has ever tasted.